Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Fiber: about 5–6 g per medium pear, with skin.

-Pears are high in both fiber and sorbitol, making them one of the few common fruits that hit two laxative mechanisms at once.
-The skin holds most of the insoluble fiber, so leave it on [USDA FoodData Central].
+Pears are one of the few common fruits that combine two laxative mechanisms: meaningful fiber content and sorbitol, the same sugar alcohol found in prunes.
+The skin holds most of the insoluble fiber, so leaving it on matters [USDA FoodData Central].

 4. Apples